+- marked

-The port is physically enabled.
+- The port is physically enabled.

+- unmarked

-The port is physically disabled.
+- The port is physically disabled.

-When the Port on function is active, the Auto-Disable function has disabled the port.
+If the port is disabled even though the Port on checkbox is marked, it means that the port was disabled by another function, for example Auto-Disable or Port Monitor.
 You specify the settings of the Auto-Disable function in the Diagnostics > Ports > Auto-Disable dialog.
+You specify the settings of the Port Monitor function in the Diagnostics > Ports > Port Monitor dialog.